simplefin/bank-access/README.md

 For successful runs, the result of the script will be written to stdout.
 For most scripts, this will be a JSON document.

-In the case of an error exit code, the meaning of stdout is not defined.
+In the case of an non-zero (error) exit code, the meaning of stdout is not defined.